h1777/3proxy-socks/README.md

 **HOW TO :**

-Download, make executable and run with these lines :
+To download and install just run these commands, a) or b), depending in your situation

 a) for single IP